imguolao/monaco-vue/packages/editor/README.md

 ### Webpack

-If you are using `webpack`, the official [monaco-editor](https://microsoft.github.io/monaco-editor/) provides a `webpack` plugin called [monaco-editor-webpack-plugin](https://www.npmjs.com/package/monaco-editor-webpack-plugin), which you can install and use.
+If you are using `webpack`, `monaco-editor` officially provides a `webpack` plugin called [monaco-editor-webpack-plugin](https://www.npmjs.com/package/monaco-editor-webpack-plugin), which you can install and use.

 ## Inspiration